jameshuang12/jameshuang12/README.md

 # 👋 Hi Traveler!
-Welcome To James Huang's Github Account.
+Welcome To James Huang Github Account.

 I am currently a senior at Vanderbilt University pursuing a double major in Computer Science and Applied Mathematics.